 What Are Vaginal Yeast Infections?

-A yeast infection in the vagina is known as vulvovaginal candidiasis.
-Vaginal yeast infections are common among growing girls, and about 75% of all females will have one at some point.
+A yeast infection in the vagina is known as vulvovaginal candidiasis (can-dih-DYE-uh-sis).
+Vaginal yeast infections are common, and many girls will have one at some point.
+Treatment can clear up the symptoms in a couple of days and cure the infection within a week..

-What Are the Signs and Symptoms of Vaginal Yeast Infections?
+What Are the Signs & Symptoms of Vaginal Yeast Infections?

 What Causes Vaginal Yeast Infections?